-Communicating deficiencies in internal control to management and the firm's governing body
+Communicating deficiencies in internal control to management and those charged with governance

-- 137. During the CASS audit the CASS auditor may identify deficiencies in internal control that whilst not significant deficiencies may be of sufficient importance to merit management's attention because the deficiencies may give rise to reportable breaches of the CASS Rules in future periods. - 138.
-The CASS auditor shall communicate to management at an appropriate level of responsibility, on a timely basis, deficiencies in internal control that have not been communicated to management by other parties and that in the auditor's professional judgment are of sufficient importance to merit management's attention. - 139.
-The CASS auditor shall also communicate in writing significant deficiencies in internal control identified during the CASS audit to the firm's governing body on a timely basis. - 140.
-Communicating significant deficiencies in writing to the firm's governing body reflects the importance of these matters, and assists the governing body in fulfilling its oversight responsibilities.
+- 137. During the CASS audit the CASS auditor may identify deficiencies in internal control that whilst not significant may be of sufficient importance to merit management's attention because the deficiencies may give rise to reportable breaches of the CASS Rules in future periods.
+Communicating deficiencies in internal control to management and those charged with governance does not remove the requirement to report to the FCA, where appropriate, deficiencies affecting the adequacy of the firm's systems, notwithstanding that a rule has not been breached. - 138.
+The CASS auditor shall communicate to management at an appropriate level of responsibility, on a timely basis, deficiencies in internal control that, in the CASS auditor's professional judgment, are of sufficient importance to merit management's attention. - 139.
+The CASS auditor shall also communicate in writing significant deficiencies in internal control identified during the CASS audit to those charged with governance on a timely basis. - 140.
+Communicating significant deficiencies in writing to those charged with governance reflects the importance of these matters, and assists those charged with governance in fulfilling their oversight responsibilities.